Alan Williams (footballer, born 1938)

 Alan Williams (3 June 1938 – 18 May 2017) was an English footballer who made more than 550 appearances in the Football League playing as a centre half for Bristol City, Oldham Athletic, Watford, Newport County and Swansea Town.
 He also played non-league football for Cheltenham Town, Gloucester City and Keynsham Town.

+After retiring from football, he ran the White Horse pub in Bedminster, Bristol for many years.
+He died in 2017 after six years with dementia, which may have been partly due to heading heavy leather balls during his footballing career (see chronic traumatic encephalopathy).

 His son Gary also played League football.